OtterFlip/electricsheep/readme.txt

 # Running from the Command linked

-The main executable is:
+Once built, the main executable is:
 ```
 electricsheep
 ```

-You can configure settings by running:
+You can also configure settings by running this (which is built with the main executable):
 ```
 electricsheep-preferences
 ```